 - Weight5.1 pounds

-Kraus have wowed us all with this modern kitchen faucet which comes cram-packed with features.
-The streamlined arc, hose and head come with two water stream types, with a brilliantly aerated mesh that saves any splashing, even on the most powerful spray type.
-Meanwhile, the easy-clean nozzle means you can relax, knowing there is no build-up of microbes within the head of your new kitchen faucet.
-This also means that this faucet has a focus on being eco-friendly, as the even water flow is both powerful, while saving you money on your water bills.
+Kraus has wowed us all with this modern kitchen faucet which comes cram-packed with features.
+The streamlined arc, hose, and head come with two water stream types, with a brilliantly aerated mesh that saves any splashing, even on the most powerful spray type.
+Meanwhile, the easy-clean nozzle means you can relax, knowing there is no build-up of microbes within the spray head of your kitchen faucet.
+This also means that this faucet has a focus on being eco-friendly, as the even water flow is both powerful while saving you money on your water bills.

 There’s a real focus on the end-user with Kraus designs, which you can see through their use of an easy-to-install and easy-to-use kitchen faucet with a high arc and flexible, pull-down nozzle.
 The ceramic cartridge allows for greater longevity and the all-metal body, with its all-Brite coating means it’s super-easy to clean, too.